Introducing Invent Ed

 Author

-As the author of five books, five edited collections, and numerous articles on transnational and hemispheric American culture, I have deep expertise on the long history and politics of American life.
+As the author of six books, five edited collections, and numerous articles on transnational and hemispheric American culture, I have deep expertise on the long history and politics of American life.

 Professor